 Students are able to have their exams remarked, but there are many factors to consider before requesting this.
 Some schools will pay the fee required to have your exam remarked, and then they can be reimbursed from the examining board if there is a change to your mark, or not, if the mark appears the same.
 Also, the school may ask the student to pay for remarking – so ask all the questions you need to before going head first!

 Remember, most importantly, your grade can change in either direction, your grade can go up or down.
 This means you could end up being worse off and having a lower grade if you have your paper remarked.
-Students should only have the grade remarked if they were extremely close to the higher grade boundary or feel that you should have received a better mark, or even if your teachers read your paper and agree with you!
+Students should only have the grade remarked if they were extremely close to the higher grade boundary, feel that you should have received a better mark, or even if your teachers read your paper and agrees with you!

 Students shouldn’t have their paper remarked when they received the right grades needed for university or a job, but are just unhappy about the grade – because it won’t affect your next steps in any way.
 Students should discuss the options with their teachers before going through with having their exam remarked.